Can you pay your mortgage with a credit card?

 What’s wrong with using a credit card to pay my mortgage?

-Even if your mortgage lender accepts a credit card payment, it may be treated as a cash advance by your card provider.
+If your mortgage lender was a rare exception to the norm, and was willing to accept a credit card payment, it may be treated as a cash advance by your card provider.
 This means that you’ll start paying interest on the payment immediately.

 Any interest you pay on credit card debt will be on top of the interest you’re already paying on your mortgage.
 And credit card interest can be 20% or more, making it a very expensive form of debt.